gschmutz/dp-s3-hms-reconciliation/dataiku/python_scripts/s3_hms_compare/README.md

 ```

-The comparision is driven by the s3 locations in the file.
+The comparison is driven by the s3 locations in the file.